StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ### Default and custom role names

-The default names for the pre-defined roles \(`stackstate-admin`, `stackstate-power-user`, `stackstate-guest`\) can be overridden.
-In the same way, extra roles can also be added that have the same permissions.
+The default pre-defined roles names \(`stackstate-admin`, `stackstate-power-user`, `stackstate-guest`\) are always available.
+In the same time, extra roles can also be added that have the same permissions.
 Below is an example of how to do this for both Kubernetes and Linux installations.

 {% tabs %}
 {% tab title="Kubernetes" %}
-Include this YAML snippet in an `authentication.yaml` when customizing the authentication configuration to replace the default role names with these custom role names.
+Include this YAML snippet in an `authentication.yaml` when customizing the authentication configuration to extend the default role names with these custom role names.

 ```yaml
 stackstate: